Funchal (Madeira)

 Madeira’s rich marine biodiversity, good visibility and year-round diving season make the island a popular destination for scuba diving.
 Numerous hotels have their own diving centres and house reefs, with scuba diving access from the respective hotel beach.
 Situated in the heart of a tropical garden, the Hotel Quinta Penha de França features a richly diverse house reef and the Explora Madeira diving company located right next to the hotel pool.

-Top Diving Spots in Madeira
+Top diving spots in Madeira

 Catamaran cruise to the monk seals